Sir Francis Hamilton, 1st Baronet, of Killock: Manor

 In 1631 the three estates Clonkine, Carrotubber, and Clonyn, were consolidated in a manor that was originally called Castle Killagh, but was later known as Castle Hamilton.
 The mentioned estates correspond to the modern townlands Clonkeen, Corratober, and Clooneen, which all are in the barony of Tullyhunco of County Cavan.
 Castle Hamilton stands east of the village of Killeshandra.

 Parliament 1640–1649

 He was a member of the Irish Parliaments of 1640–1649 In the Irish general election of 1640 he was returned for one of the two seats of Jamestown Borough in County Leitrim.

 Second marriage

 He married Elizabeth Barlow after 1658 as her third husband.
 She was a daughter of Randolph Barlow, Archbishop of Tuam.
 She had married first William Hay, who had died in 1635 and then Sir Francis Willoughby, who had died in 1658.

 Parliament 1661–1666

 He was a member of the Irish Parliaments of 1661–1666.
-In the Irish general election of 1661 he was returned for one of the two seats of Cavan County.
+In the Irish general election of 1661 he was returned for one of the two seats of County Cavan.